mradhi/ibanfirst-sdk/README.md

 We can easily add more services to this wrapper, each service should extend `IBanFirst\Service\AbstractService` class, and the return value for each public method call should be an instance of `IBanFirst\Response\ListResponse` or `IBanFirst\Resources\AbstractResource`, this is so useful to ensure a great typehint.

+## Supporting PHP >= 7.4

+This client library only supports the latest version PHP >= 7.4 , Check [Supported Versions](https://www.php.net/supported-versions.php) for more information.